antononcube/Raku-LLM-Functions/docs/Using-engineered-prompts_woven.md

 # ================================================================================
 # Raku SDK for Resend
 # --------------------------------------------------------------------------------
-# There once was a coder named Fred,
+# There once was a dev with great zest,
-# Who needed an SDK to embed.
+# Who needed to code with the best.
-# With Raku in hand,
+# Raku SDK in hand,
-# He could easily command,
+# Resend feature was grand,
-# And his code was a masterpiece, widespread.
+# Errors fixed, no more time to invest!
 # ================================================================================
 # A module that allows true inline use of Brainfuck code
 # --------------------------------------------------------------------------------
-# There once was a module, quite neat,
+# There once was a module quite grand,
-# For Brainfuck it offered a treat.
+# That made Brainfuck code easier to understand.
-# Inline use was its aim,
+# With true inline use,
-# With rhyme scheme to claim,
+# No longer did users confuse,
-# Coding tricks in a limerick, sweet!
+# Their code now flowed as if it were planned.
 # ================================================================================
 # ML::FindTextualAnswer provides function(s) for finding sub-strings in given text that appear to answer given questions.
 # --------------------------------------------------------------------------------
-# When searching for text that's been sought,
+# There's a function called ML,
-# ML::FindTextualAnswer's been brought.
+# For finding answers, oh so swell,
-# With functions precise,
+# It searches for strings,
-# It finds answers nice,
+# That answer questions it brings,
-# To questions, it's surely a thought.
+# With FindTextualAnswer, all is well!
 ```

 -------